 So for those of you who aren’t currently using live chat, I strongly recommend that you implement this form of AI on your ecommerce site.

-Experts predict that 85% of all customer support interactions will be handled without human contact by 2020.
+85% of all customer support interactions are handled without human contact.
 So if you don’t adjust to this trend now, your brand will be in the minority moving forward.

-According to Statista, mobile commerce holds 67% of ecommerce sales worldwide.
-Mobile commerce is expected to control 73% of the total ecommerce market by 2021.
+According to Statista, mobile commerce holds 73 of ecommerce sales worldwide.

 Consumers no longer need to be on their computers to buy something from your ecommerce shop.